-Radiation therapy uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
+Radiation therapy (also known as Radiotherapy) uses a controlled dose of radiation to kill cancer cells or damage them so they cannot grow, multiply or spread.
 The radiation is usually in the form of focused x-ray beams.
 It can also be in other forms such as electron beams, proton beams or gamma rays from radioactive sources.
 Radiation therapy is a localised treatment, which means it generally affects only the area being treated.
 Treatment is carefully planned to do as little harm as possible to the normal body tissue near the cancer.

 On this page you will find information on: